Alon Hazan

-Alon Hazan (אלון חזן; born 14 September 1967) is an Israeli former footballer and manager as a player, he played as a midfielder.
+Alon Hazan (אלון חזן; born 14 September 1967) is an Israeli former footballer and manager.
+As a player, he played as a midfielder.

 Biography

 Alon Hazan was raised in Ashdod, Israel, to an observant Masorti Jewish family.

-Outside of football he studied for a degree in politics.
+Outside of football, he studied for a degree in politics.

 Club career

 Hazan spent most of his playing career in Israel, but did spend 18 months with English club Watford, with whom he achieved two promotions – from Division Two to the English Premier League.
 In 1999 Hazan scored in the penalty-shootout semi-final play-off against Birmingham City to put Watford into the play-off final against Bolton Wanderers, which they won 2–0 at Wembley, to earn promotion to the Premier League.
-He turned home to Israel, for personal reasons, before he could play a part in the top tier of English football.
+He returned home to Israel, for personal reasons, before he could play a part in the top tier of English football.

 International career

 As a football player, Hazan capped 72 times and scored 5 goals for the senior Israel, between 1990 and 2000..